bokub/stravanity/README.md

 ### How to use Stravanity

 Just explore the map to load segments.
-Use a high zoom level to load less popular (and probably easier) segments.
+Use a high zoom level to load less popular (and probably easier) segments, then zoom out to see everything you've loaded.

 Stravanity will show you a list of the segments visible on the map, ordered from the easiest to the most difficult